cme-timothy/webshop-assignment/README.md

 # Things to do

 ## Logic:
-create account
-add user information to the user page add list of products and users to admin panel product filter user update info on user page admin delete product from store
+user update info on user page
+add list of products and users to admin panel admin delete product from store

+## Ask?
+admin remove product from carts? add user works without all properties? asc/desc on products what determins the sorting order? i added userinfo to store/atom?

 ### Logic extra:
 more error handling
-local storage token

 ## Styling:
 inspiration: ikea/gekås colors: yellow and blue